bhits/consent2share/README.md

 ## Sub Projects and Git Repositories

-Consent2Share is an umbrella project which has several sub projects.
+Consent2Share is an umbrella project which has several sub-projects.

 In [User Interfaces](#user-interfaces), [Microservices](#microservices) and [Supporting Infrastructure Services](#supporting-infrastructure-services) sections, we listed all services used in Consent2Share.
-Each of these services is a sub project and has its own Git repository.
+Each of these services is a sub-project and has its own Git repository.

-Also UAA and Logback Audit listed in [Third-party Services](#third-party-services) section are sub projects as well and have their own Git repository.
+Also UAA and Logback Audit listed in [Third-party Services](#third-party-services) section are sub-projects as well and have their own Git repository.

-Additionally,  there are other sub projects listed in the below:
+Additionally,  there are other sub-projects listed in the below:

 ### Common Libraries